enrico271/storm/README.markdown

 7. Now, locate the machines that contain `bolt1` using `loc` again.
 You can shut down one of these machines, and the output should not change.
 It shows that *k*-safety is working correctly.
 Awesome!

-8. You can repeat this experiment with *k*=0, and you can see that the output will no longer be correct if you shut down a machine.

 ----------

-###Running the benchmark
+###Running a benchmark
->**TODO:** Explain how to change the scheduler to MyCombinedScheduler.
-Probably give this scheduler a better name as well.

 1. SSH to `storm00` and go to the home directory.
-2. We have provided a script to conveniently run the benchmark.
+2. We have provided a script to conveniently run benchmarks.
 To use the script, use this command:
     ```
+    cd ~
     ./benchmark.sh <class name> <topology name> <topology arguments ...>
     ```
     - `<class name>`: the system that we want to benchmark.
 It should be one of these three: